ryosaito999/reddit-anime-archive/README.md

 # Design
 (Shoutouts to https://github.com/Antrikshy/The-MCU-Index for giving me an example)

-RADA is built as a static react js website.
+RAA is built as a static react js website.
 When the user enters a prompt into the serachbox, it uses reddit API to perform a search and filter out all non episode discussion threads as best it can.
 I run an additional regex parser to filter any non matching thread titles and return the rest to the user.

-The search box adapts typeahead, which is currently using a manually entered data set inside data.js.
+The search box adapts typeahead/bloodhound, which is currently using a manually entered data set inside data.js.
 For now, update data.js to change the results typeahead will try to look for.